 “Good design focuses on functionality and usability so that it’s intuitive and sometimes invisible.
 It sets the foundation to layer a beautiful scheme.”

 I am a designer with a passion for creating solutions to better living.
-Since going out on my own over a decade ago, I have collaborated on a variety of projects that improve spaces, visually communicate, and set strategy.
-My approach to all of these projects follows a process that involves thorough discovery, collaborating with the client, providing transparency in exploration and scheme development, and refining to completion.
-I also view solutions through a lens of positive psychological and environmental impact.
+Since going out on my own over a decade ago, I have collaborated on a variety of projects rooted in design to improve spaces, visually communicate, or set strategy.
+My approach to all of these projects follows a process that involves thorough discovery, collaborating with the client, providing transparency in exploration, and refining to completion.
+My design ethos is to view solutions through a lens of positive psychological and environmental impact, and create unique spaces that do not simply follow trends.
 Good design focuses on functionality and usability so that it’s intuitive and sometimes invisible.
 It sets the foundation to layer a beautiful scheme.

 Influenced by prior experiences, I took lessons from my earlier career chapter in public relations and event planning for consumer and luxury goods in New York.
 It is there that I honed my abilities for pitching creative ideas and orchestrating a precise attention to detail.
 Later in a product design role, I co-designed an award-winning, patented application to visualize clients’ investment and savings goals.
 For the past few years, I have moonlighted on a start-up called Skale, a community platform to document and share the best in food.
 I serve on my town’s traffic committee to improve walkability and safety, and co-founded a local parent group to encourage delaying smartphone use.